winitzki/scall/tutorial/programming_dhall.md

 That technique is based on the fact that Dhall can already express a function _from_ a dependent pair to some other result type (say, `R`).
 That function's type is written as `∀(x : X) → P x → R`.
 The only difficulty is that we cannot uncurry this function type into a function from a record to `R`.
-Instead, we will apply the technique similar to that used for the Church encoding of pair types:
+The solution is to apply the technique similar to   the Church encoding of pair types:
 ```dhall
 Pair A B  ≅  ∀(R : Type) → (A → B → R) → R
 ```